The New Wave of Customer Support? AI Search

 With contact rates and consumer expectations rising, support teams are facing a deluge.
 But advances in AI can help.

-Over the past year and a half, we’ve all watched as the pandemic has radically altered consumer behavior: online shopping has grown at a historic pace, while foot traffic to physical stores has decreased – at times quite dramatically.
-As a result, it’s no surprise that the ecommerce market in 2020 grew by 45 percent — but what you might not realize is that customer support tickets are also up by a whopping 30% since last year.
+Over the past year and a half, we've all watched as the pandemic has radically altered consumer behaviour: online shopping has grown at a historic pace, while foot traffic to physical stores has decreased -- at times quite dramatically.
+As a result, it's no surprise that the ecommerce market in 2020 grew by 45 percent, but what you might not realise is that customer support tickets are also up by a whopping 30% since last year.

 What's driving that shift?
 In a word, customers: 55% of consumers noted that their standards for customer service had actually risen post-pandemic, and 82% of consumers expect to continue contacting customer service at pandemic-level rates; an additional 10% say their contact rates will rise even higher.

 But are support teams prepared to handle this surge?

 Unfortunately, the answer is no. Service and support teams are being flooded with requests from all channels, from phone to email to chat, but just 36% of service professionals feel fully prepared to handle this surge in cases.
 And that's a costly problem: Forbes reports that poor customer support is costing businesses $75 billion (over £60 billion) a year.
 What's more, acquiring a new customer can cost five times more than simply retaining an existing customer through better service.